statwonk/scientific-writing/README.md

 ### Audience
 -  Efficiency is key
 -  Convey the most information in the least amount of **reading time**.
 -  Avoid saving the best for last, instead position key points so they're quickly noticed.
+-  Consider starting with key point, then explain how that key point came to exist.
+-  Realize that only the most dedicated readers will make it to the end of your document.
+The important thing is that insofar the document is read it yields either information or persuasion.
 -  Build a bridge to your audience with language, examples and analogies.
 -  If your audience is a mix of managers and technical experts, decide which is the primary audience.
 -  One way to cope with a mixed audience is to write the document body for the more general audience while using footnotes and back matter to fill in the details for technical experts.
 -  Use the concept of emphasis (and lack of emphasis) to highlight important points.
 -  Facts alone are not enough, tell the story.
 It's not lying or dishonest, rather it's crucial for connecting with your audience.
 -  Will the audience scan the document or methodically read what you write?